"What feels good is good."

 Healthy limits: Embracing pleasure doesn't mean indulging every impulse.
 The Lover chooses wisely.

-Self-pleasure: The Mature Lover can give himself pleasure without shame.
-Self-pleasure—whether through touch, a luxurious bath, or a beautiful meal alone—is an act of self-love.
-When the Lover can give himself pleasure, he comes to relationships from fullness rather than neediness.
+Self-pleasure: The Mature Lover gives himself pleasure without shame.
+Self-pleasure—through touch, a luxurious bath, or a beautiful meal alone—is an act of self-love.
+When the Lover gives himself pleasure, he comes to relationships from fullness rather than neediness.